Lotfullah21/HTML-CSS/CSS/06-positions/09-before::after/README.md

 }
 ```

-`content` is necessary for creating the content if it is an empty block.
+`content` is necessary for creating the content.

-this will add this content before each div element.
+For instance image is not a content like `h1, h2, p`, we have to wrap it inside a `div` and add the content before or after that div.

 for empty `div` DO NOT FORGET `height && width` property.